-Laminating adds dimension and value to your business while adding functionality, strength and appeal to your products
+Lamination adds dimension and value to your business while adding functionality, strength, and appeal to your products

 Manufacturers looking to save weight without sacrificing aesthetics are using laminated composites and components of paper or plastic honeycomb cores.
-The ability to laminate a fragile material without damaging it is key to choosing a machine if you want a piece of this business.
+The ability to laminate a fragile material without damaging it is key to choosing a machine when you’re in this business.

-Tight bends and deep profiles are now possible with lamination machines and profile wrapping techniques developed by innovative manufacturers such as Friz, Gottschild, and Wemhoner.
-Profile wrapping is key when making trim mouldings or vinyl windows.
+Techniques such as crafting tight bends and deep profiles are made possible by laminating machines and profile wrapping techniques developed by manufacturers Friz, Gottschild, and Wemhöner has an umlaut.
+Profile wrapping is key when crafting trim mouldings or vinyl windows.

-Adhesive development has matched machine technology and you’ll find adhesives to suit all types of joint design and performance requirements.
-The adhesive you use is determined by the materials being joined, production speed, and the application of the final product.
+The adhesive used in lamination is also a large consideration, and there are adhesives available to suit all types of joint design and performance requirements.
+The necessary adhesive type is determined by the materials being joined, production speed, and the application of the final product.